fyrus7/FyrusDigitalAlarmClock/README.md

 - Press both Button to enter Menu

 Alarm Triggered condition:
-- Button 1 to Snooze / add 5 Minute snooze
+- Button 1 to Snooze / add 5 Minute snooze.
-- Button 2 to Clear  / stop alarm next until 24 hours
+- Button 2 to Clear  / stop alarm until next 24 hours if not changing the alarm time.
-- DO NOTHING         / alarm clear stop after 5 minute
+- DO NOTHING         / alarm clear after 5 minute and stop until next 24 hour if not changing the alarm time.

 # Schematic (Wiring Diagram)